patricklatorre/typescript-mvc-starter/README.md

-I was tired of writing build pipeline boilerplate for projects so I made this lightweight zero-config TypeScript starter.
+I was tired of writing build tooling boilerplate for projects so I made this lightweight zero-config TypeScript starter.

 # Client Side
 - [TypeScript](https://www.typescriptlang.org/)